 The most recent opinion on the topic, however-issued by the New Jersey Advisory Committee on Professional Ethics-concludes otherwise.
 The opinion notes that a lawyer who copies their client on a letter to opposing counsel clearly is not impliedly consenting to opposing counsel copying the client on a responsive communication, but that a lawyer who initiates a conference call with opposing counsel, with their client on the line, has "impliedly consented to opposing counsel speaking on the call and thereby communicating both with the opposing lawyer and that lawyer's client."
-The opinion then concludes that email communications, though written, are more like a conference call than a formal letter; it therefore adopts a bright-line rule that a lawyer who copies a client on an email to another lawyer has impliedly consented to that lawyer copying the client on any responsive email.
+The opinion then concludes that email communications, though written, are more like a conference call than a formal letter; it therefore adopts a bright line rule that a lawyer who copies a client on an email to another lawyer has impliedly consented to that lawyer copying the client on any responsive email.

 Neither approach is ideal.
 The New Jersey rule assumes that all emails are equally conversational in nature when some are more formal and really are intended to function more like a letter.
 When that is obviously the case, the result may be counterintuitive and unanticipated by the initiating lawyer.
-Such is the nature of a bright-line rule; it will inevitably appear arbitrary in certain circumstances.
-On the other hand, a bright-line rule, unlike the "all the facts and circumstances" approach of the other ethics opinions, provides more certainty and predictability for lawyers who are seeking to comply with their ethical obligations.
+Such is the nature of a bright line rule; it will inevitably appear arbitrary in certain circumstances.
+On the other hand, a bright line rule, unlike the "all the facts and circumstances" approach of the other ethics opinions, provides more certainty and predictability for lawyers who are seeking to comply with their ethical obligations.
 It also relieves the responding lawyer of the obligation to determine whether an email address in fact represents the presence of the initiating lawyer's client, which is not always obvious.
-Instead, the initiating lawyer, if they don't want the other lawyer to copy their client on a reply, bears the burden of preventing this by separately forwarding their email to the client rather than copying the client, which is a minimal burden.
-They can also expressly state in the body of their email that, although their client is copied on the email, they are not consenting to the receiving lawyer copying the client on any responsive email.
+Instead, the initiating lawyer, if they don't want the other lawyer to copy their client on a reply, can prevent this by separately forwarding their email to the client, which is a minimal burden.